 - Neurosciences and Surgery

 - Operating Room (OR)

 The Application Process

 Applications are accepted throughout the year.
-To be considered for the program, you must have graduated from an Associate Degree in Nursing (ADN) or Bachelor of Science in Nursing (BSN) program within the past year or be graduating soon.
+To be considered for the program, you must have graduated from an accredited ADN, BSN, or MSN program within a year of starting the program.
 Please note that all applicants must successfully pass the NCLEX exam before starting their new role.

-- Once your application is complete, if you are invited to continue the interview process, you will receive a link from WePow, a digital interview program with pre-recorded questions from our recruitment team.
+- Once references are complete, and upon favorable feedback, you will receive a link from WePow, a digital interview program with pre-recorded questions from our recruitment team.
 You will have an opportunity to record yourself answering those questions.
 This digital interview allows us to get to know you and your interests and to assess how those interests align with our organizational mission and current graduate nurse opportunities.
 Candidates not invited to continue with the interview process will be notified via email.

 - The interview timeline varies due to position availability, and we will do our best to keep you informed throughout the process.